 The hike to Santa Cruz

-In this blog I wanted to tell you about one good hike, which you can do without a guide and enjoy the day.
+In this blog, I wanted to tell you about one good hike, which you can do without a guide and enjoy the day.
 So here is a description of hiking in Jardin for free – the Santa Cruz hike.

-If you have spent at least one night in this beautiful town you must have seen the lights in a shape of a cross on one of the mountains, shining from far away.
+If you have spent at least one night in this beautiful town you must have seen the lights in the shape of a cross on one of the mountains, shining from far away.
 This is the place we are going to tell you about.

 Getting there is pretty easy, the difficult part is to find the beginning of the trail.
 It looks more complicated because it is surrounded by private land but the trail itself almost does not touch it.
 At least at the beginning.
 So the trail begins here.